Benson0216/MS-Paper-NTHU/README.md

 # Prehospital Selection with Simulation
 This is the model description of my MS research.
 [README.md](README.md) will only show the description of the base simulation model.
-All of the files are written in Python.
-If one wish to use the code, please be aware of the Python packages.
+All of the files are written in Python (version 3.11.2).
+If one wish to use the code, please be aware of the Python packages and liba.

 ## Contents
 - [**Data Synthesization**](#data_synthesization)